beinhartdavid/Release-Information-Work/README.md

 **Solution:** Scrape the Sharepoint site using Python and Selenium and write the results to an Excel workbook using Openpyxl.
 The results were then moved to a Google Sheet where queries could be run to spot trends and better analyze the data.

-**Next Steps: The script is still in use and used to collect the most recent set of tests.
+**Next Steps:** The script is still in use and used to collect the most recent set of tests.
 To further improve the process:
 - The script could be run automatically to detect new releases on the Sharepoint site
 - The results could be written directly to the Google Sheet and not transfered from Excel manually.

-**Sample Google Sheet:** https://drive.google.com/file/d/1PbgWVXZxY_ZazGD0Ef3toYouDnERvFcO/view?usp=sharing Image of Sharepoint Site
+**Sample Google Sheet:** https://drive.google.com/file/d/1PbgWVXZxY_ZazGD0Ef3toYouDnERvFcO/view?usp=sharing

+**Image of Sharepoint Site:** See uploaded image for an example of Sharepoint site used to pull data from.
+The Blue Column were Application Names, Red Application Categories and Black column Point of Contacts.